Infected Blood Inquiry

 - An Inquiry into the Contaminated Blood Scandal was announced on 11th July 2017 by the Prime Minister Theresa May.

-- Consultation on the Inquiry began on 20th July 2017 and was planned to end on 14th August 2017 however this was subsequently extended by 2 months and the consultation ended on 18th October 2017.
+- Consultation on the Scope & Fomat of the Inquiry began on 20th July 2017 and was planned to end on 14th August 2017 however this was subsequently extended by 2 months and the consultation ended on 18th October 2017.

 - On 3rd November 2017 it was announced that The Cabinet Office would be the "sponsoring department" of the Inquiry into the Contaminated Blood Scandal, the responsible Minister was Damian Green but is now David Lidington following Damian's resignation.

-- On TBC the Chair of the Inquiry was announced to be TBC.
+- On 8th February 2018 the Chair of the Infected Blood Inquiry was announced to be Sir Brian Langstaff.

-- On 26th April 2018 the Inquiry consultation on the Terms of Reference were confirmed.
+- On 26th April 2018 the Inquiry consultation on the Terms of Reference closed.